 Alternatively, both publishers and marketers can use affiliate networks like ShareASale.

 Pros and Cons of Pay Per Click Advertising

 PPC advertising is cost-effective in driving relevant traffic to your landing pages and increasing sales.
 Here’re some of its benefits and challenges you should consider.

 Some of the benefits of running a pay-per-click advertising campaign include:

 - This marketing model is cost-effective as you only pay when viewers click your ads, not when they view them.
 Therefore, it attracts a higher return on investment than CPM models.
 Not to mention that you can decide to spend as much or as little as you like.

 - Free and paid training materials are available online (including this article) on the meaning, and scope of PPC marketing, guiding you in what to do and what to avoid while running ads.

 - It is measurable as you can gauge its effectiveness by comparing the number of clicks your ads get and the sales.
 You can trace then if the clicks translate to profits and adjust your ads.

-- PPC advertising helps you drive targeted traffic to your website.
-It allows you to target specific demographics like location, type of device, and language, increasing the success rate.
+- PPC advertising helps you drive targeted traffic to your site.
+It allows you to target an audience based on location, age group, and language, increasing the success rate.

 - The PPC model is faster than other models like SEO and content marketing, where getting to the top of the SERPs can take months and more ‘complicated’ activities like link building.